Alex Murdaugh trial: What to know after the guilty verdict in the South Carolina double murder case

 That is a reference to a 2019 boat crash that killed South Carolina teen Mallory Beach.
 Paul Murdaugh was allegedly driving the boat the night of the fatal crash and the Murdaugh family was being sued by a group of the other passengers on the boat.

-Over the past few weeks, the state's team of prosecutors, led by Creighton Waters, has painted a picture of a desperate Alex Murdaugh.
+The state's team of prosecutors, led by Creighton Waters, painted a picture of a desperate Alex Murdaugh.
 They argue that the numerous pressures upon Murdaugh for his decades of alleged financial crimes created a perfect storm that led him to kill Paul and Maggie in order to obtain sympathy and end investigations into the money he's accused of stealing.

 "We couldn't bring you any eyewitnesses because they were murdered," Waters said in his closing statement.
 "But common sense and human nature can speak on behalf of Maggie and Paul.
 Look at this in its totality."

-The prosecution's argument also hinges on making the jury believe Murdaugh was desperate, and a liar who lied to cover his tracks in the murder.
+The prosecution's argument also hinged on making the jury believe Murdaugh was desperate, and a liar who lied to cover his tracks in the murder.

 "People lie because they knew they did something wrong … and just like always, when confronted with evidence he can't deny, he backtracks and pivots and tells another new lie … the one thing you know is a constant is he is lying to them," Waters said in his closing.

-Note: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.